Is your store safe from Magento Killer?

 E-commerce business has been growing at an incredible pace throughout the world.
 It is no secret that hundreds and thousands of merchants around the world have been earning their bread and butter with the help of online stores.
-And many of them use the Magento platform to sell products online.
+Many of them use the Magento platform to sell products online.
+Magento websites have been a target for hackers for a long time.
+A threat like Magento Killer isn’t the first, and it certainly will not be the last.
+Malicious scripts like these keep popping up now and then.

 Magento websites have been a target for hackers for a long time.
 Fortunately, frequent version upgrades and security patches ensure that Magento remains safe for business users as well as buyers.
 Despite efforts like these, Magento store owners still fall victim to malicious scripts and other forms of hacking.